agarthetiger/mkdocs/docs/openshift/glossary.md

 # Glossary

-IPI - Installer Provisioned Infrastructure
+## I

+* IPI - Installer Provisioned Infrastructure.
+This refers to whether the OpenShift installer provisions the underlying infrastructure or the user does this first.
+See UPI.

+## U

-UPI - User Provisioned Infrastructure
+* UPI - User Provisioned Infrastructure